Spoiler Warning: There are spoilers ahead for every game listed

 Life certainly is strange in this game.
 Being another game centred around time manipulation, we play as a student photographer, Max Caulfield.
 She has the ability to trigger a butterfly effect by rewinding time.

 Taking a lot of inspiration from the Telltale Games’ style in terms of narrative exploration, developer DontNod manages to tell a story about sacrifice and the exploration of the human condition.
-By giving a true sense of freedom in terms of how the story plays out, you can talk to the NPC’s and choose where the narrative goes in each episode.
+By giving a true sense of freedom in terms of how the story plays out, you can talk to NPCs and choose where the narrative goes in each episode.

 The fascinating thing about Life is Strange is the nature of the choices.
 As games within this genre go, we are always given a number of choices as to how we want our personal narrative to play out.
 These choices are not always black and white, and when we make choices we may perceive to be a ‘good’ one, they could prove to be fatal down the line.

 While the famous Star Trek phrase “The needs of the many outweigh the needs of the few.” comes to mind, many chose to save Chloe instead of the town.
 That in itself is a testament to what the developer managed to achieve.
-Instead of writing a narrative which the player perceives to be about intrigue and rescue, we have a narrative that teaches us about love and sacrifice.
+Instead of writing a narrative that the player perceives to be about intrigue and mystery, we have a narrative that teaches us about love and sacrifice.

 No matter which choice you make though, to choose love or be a hero and save the town, both are choices that further the point of the game, exploring the human condition.
-This leads into an ending that, for all the faults the game may have, doesn’t get the recognition it deserves, due to the focus on other parts of the game.
+This leads to an ending that, for all the faults the game may have, doesn’t get the recognition it deserves, due to the focus on other parts of the game.